 Your guide to doing business in Norway

-Norway lies at the northernmost tip of the Scandinavian peninsula, sharing portions of its eastern border with Sweden, Finland and Russia respectively.
-Modern Norway is one of the world’s most prosperous countries, boasting a stable economic and political system, and, at $78,000, the second-highest GDP per capita amongst European countries.
-Norway’s financial prosperity is founded on the historic strength of its oil industry, which accounts for around 12% of GDP, and 37% of the country’s exports.
-Beyond oil, important industries in Norway include hydroelectric energy, aluminium, telecommunications and financial services.
-With access to the Atlantic Ocean, Europe and the Americas, Norway has strong global trade connections - the country has a healthy merchant shipping fleet, a highly developed transport network, and 97 airports.
-Norway is a member-state of EFTA, the WTO and the OECD, and is part of the Schengen Area.
-In 2018, the World Bank ranked Norway ‘8’ on its Ease Of Doing Business Survey.
+Norway is a European country at the northernmost tip of the Scandinavian peninsula, sharing portions of its eastern land border with Sweden, Finland, and Russia respectively and meeting the Norwegian Sea at its western coast.
+Modern Norway is one of the world’s most prosperous countries, boasting a stable political system, highly developed economy and, at an estimated $78,000 in 2019, the second-highest GDP per capita in Europe.
+Norway’s financial prosperity is founded on the historic strength of its oil industry, which accounts for around 20% of GDP, and over 40% of the country’s exports.
+Beyond oil and petroleum, important industries in Norway include hydroelectric energy, aluminium, telecommunications, and financial services and in 2019 the country's GDP stood at an estimated $418 billion with 1.2% growth.
+With access to the Atlantic Ocean, Europe and the Americas, Norway has strong global trade connections bolstered by a healthy merchant shipping fleet, a highly developed transport network, and 97 airports.
+Norway is a member of the UN, NATO, the WTO, and the OECD, and is part of the Schengen Area which allows its businesses to trade freely within the Eurozone.
+In 2019, the World Bank ranked Norway 9 on its Ease of Doing Business Survey.

 There are numerous reasons for investors to target Norway, these include: